 The securityholders listed on p.
-12 of this prospectus are offering and selling a total of 1,143,408 shares of Common Stock; 194,909 Class C Warrants and 389,818 Class D Warrants for their accounts.
+12 of this prospectus are offering and selling a total of 1,880,240 shares of Common Stock for their accounts.

-Our Common Stock and Class D Warrants are currently quoted on the Nasdaq SmallCap Market System.
-Our Common Stock is quoted under the symbol "CYPH."
-Our Class D Warrants are quoted under the symbol "CYPHZ."
+Our Common Stock is currently quoted on the Nasdaq SmallCap Market System under the symbol "CYPH."